OussamaOuldRouis/gravlens-diff/README.md

 This repository contains the implementation of a diffusion-based generative model for simulating gravitational lensing effects.
 Diffusion models have proven highly effective for generating high-quality samples across various domains, and this project applies them to the astrophysical phenomenon of gravitational lensing.

+> **Note**: This project was developed as an evaluation test for a summer internship in AI for astrophysics.

 ## Links
 - [Google Colab Notebook](https://colab.research.google.com/drive/1y8B_1s7pK8wpR3YxtELKp8qziEDh4edo?usp=sharing)
 - [Hugging Face Model Repository](https://huggingface.co/oussamaor/gravlens)